telerik/blazor-docs/components/form/overview.md

 ## Use the Telerik Form for Blazor with an EditContext

 The Telerik Form for Blazor can utilize the <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext?view=aspnetcore-5.0">EditContext class</a>.
+You can use the events and methods provided by the EditContext to provide custom business logic.

 To use the Form component with an EditContext: